sarkar-rohan/DeepRL-NanoDegree/Project2/README_P2.md

 - The DDPG agent is defined in Section 4.4 and trained in Section 4.5.

 ## Results
-- Using this implementation the task was solved in just 1121 episodes.
+- Using this implementation, the task was solved in just 1121 episodes.
 The plot of rewards vs number of episodes is provided in Section 5.
 - The actor and critic model weights are provided as `DDPG_actor_single.pth` and `DDPG_critic_single.pth`.